 Impact of facial bone removal: Some cancers of the head and neck are treated by operations that remove part of the facial bone structure.
 Because the changes that result are so visible, they can have a major effect on how people view themselves.
-These surgeries can also affect speech and swallowing.
+They can also affect speech and swallowing.

 It’s important to talk with your doctor before the surgery about what these changes might be to help prepare you for them.
 He or she can also give you an idea about what options might be available afterward.
 Recent advances in facial prostheses (man-made replacements) and in reconstructive surgery now give many people a more normal look and clearer speech.
 Ears and noses can be made out of plastic, tinted to match the skin, and attached to the face.
 All of these things can be a great help to a person’s self-esteem.

 More information on surgery can be found in our document Understanding Cancer Surgery: A Guide for Patients and Families.

 Last Medical Review: 07/16/2014